anna202504/untergangscompiler/README.md

 4. builds an abstract syntax tree;
 5. validates identifier usage and argument arity;
 6. rewrites the formula with logical simplifications;
+7. stores the optimized formula in a linked list;
-7. prints declarations and the optimized formula to `stdout`.
+8. prints the combined declarations and all optimized formulas to `stdout` after the complete file has been parsed.

 Debug information from the scanner, parser, symbol table, syntax tree, and optimizer is printed to `stderr`.